-I studied as an undergraduate at Warwick, gaining a Masters degree in Chemistry.
+I studied as an undergraduate at Warwick, eventually gaining a first class Masters degree in Chemistry, with honours.
 During the summer of my third year, I worked with Vas Stavros and his group on a URSS project involving time-resolved spectroscopy.
 Vas prompted me to apply for the DST CDT as a means of doing a PhD in a similar area.

 Teaching and Demonstrating

-In January 2019, I joined a few other DST CDT students to participate in the annual Science Gala at the University of Warwick.
-We were able to to explain the properties and applications of diamond to school students interested in STEM.
+- In January 2019, I joined a few other DST CDT students to participate in the annual Science Gala at the University of Warwick.
+We were able to explain the properties and applications of diamond to school students interested in STEM subjects.

 - ChemContext - Prize for the Best Poster (2019)